-A PWG Draft Standard becomes a PWG Standard once it has gone through sufficient interop testing, Last Call, Formal Approval and has been approved by the PWG Steering Committee as defined in section 2.1.
-This review is intended to: A specification becomes a PWG standard once it has gone through the formal Last Call and Formal Approval process of section 6, and
+A specification becomes a PWG standard once it has gone through the formal Last Call and Formal Approval process of section 6, and

-It has been approved by the PWG Steering Committee as defined in section 2.1.

-- Ensure consistency, validate that sufficient interop testing has taken place, and identify potential conflicts across the various PWG working groups. - General acceptance of the standard can be demonstrated by a simple majority of PWG participating organizations, i.e. they have implemented or have plans to implement the standard. - Interoperability can-must be demonstrated between multiple, independent implementations of the PWG Draft Standard.
+- It has been approved by the PWG Steering Committee as defined in section 2.1.
+This review is intended to ensure consistency, validate that sufficient prototyping has taken place, and identify potential conflicts across the various PWG working groups. - General acceptance of the standard can be demonstrated by a simple majority of PWG participating organizations, i.e. they have implemented or have plans to implement the standard. - Interoperability can be demonstrated between multiple, independent implementations of the PWG Draft Standard.

-A PWG Standard is similarequivalent to an IETF Draft Standard RFC.
+A PWG Standard is equivalent to an IETF Draft Standard RFC.